ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 >Mainly translated from Chinese with the help of Copilot & ChatGPT.

+>The article's banner are copy from [Introducing Zero To Nix](https://determinate.systems/posts/zero-to-nix), hope this won't be a problem.

 ## 0. Why Nix

 I heard about Nix several years ago.
 It uses [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manage system dependencies and can roll back to any historical state at any time.
 Although it sounds impressive, it requires learning a new language and writing code to install packages, I thought it was too troublesome and didn't study it at the time.